 Choices for modules to fill the cabinets may include a selection of key storage modules, credit card modules or simply blank modules (to be filled at a later time).
-The combination of modules is entirely up to the user, providing the ability to customize and also change the system to meet growth or other specific needs.

-"A key control and asset management solution can usually be integrated with the existing physical security system without costly upgrades or overhauls."
+The combination of modules is entirely up to the user, pro"A key control and asset management solution can usually be integrated with the existing physical security system without costly upgrades or overhauls."